The term “self-awareness” seems pretty self-explanatory—it’s an awareness of the self.

 Simply put, self-awareness is the conscious knowledge of one’s own character and feelings.

 That sounds pretty simple.
-But the truth is, many of us float through our days on auto-pilot, with little awareness of what we’re doing or why we’re doing it.
+But the truth is, many of us float through our days with little awareness of what we’re doing or why we’re doing it.

 And that’s not necessarily a bad thing—our lives are much easier when we don’t have to think about the little things, like brushing our teeth or driving to work.

 The danger arises when we stop noticing some of our more significant behaviors, like how we react to or deal with problems.

 Our minds are pretty good at forming blueprints of emotional responses, so it doesn’t take long before certain responses become habits.

 Self-awareness means being conscious of this conditioning so we can have more control over our emotional responses (especially the ones that might not be so healthy).

 According to author Mark Manson, self-awareness can be understood on several different levels.
 At the surface, it’s simply being aware of your actions.
 At a deeper level, it’s recognizing the problems that you create for yourself and finding strategies to fix them.

 Awareness of Actions